bioinform/somaticseq/README.md

     * if `paired`: `--tumor-bam-file`, and `--normal-bam-file` are both required.
     * if `single`: `--bam-file` is required.

-  Everything else is optional (though without a single VCF file from at least one caller, SomaticSeq do nothing).
+  Everything else is optional (though without a single VCF file from at least one caller, SomaticSeq does nothing).

 * The following four files will be created into the output directory:
   * `Consensus.sSNV.vcf`, `Consensus.sINDEL.vcf`, `Ensemble.sSNV.tsv`, and `Ensemble.sINDEL.tsv`.